snikproject/snik.eu/README.md

 You can find the original Hyde layout readme below to see how to edit the page in the master branch.

 ## Publish
+Change the `master` branch and run `jekyll serve` or execute `./run`.
+Check if everyone looks normal.
-Change the `master` branch and run `jekyll serve`.
-On the same machine, checkout the `static` branch and execute the  `update` script, which uses wget to get a static copy.
+Then, on the same machine, checkout the `static` branch and execute the  `update` script, which uses wget to get a static copy.
+Then git commit and push the static branch.
-Then go to the bruchtal server and run `git pull` in /var/www/html/hitontology.eu.
+Finally, go to the bruchtal server and run `git pull` in /var/www/html/hitontology.eu.

 # Hyde